 But keep in mind that if the landlord doesn't agree to let you off the hook, you will be liable for paying rent until the landlord, using reasonable efforts, rerents the unit.
 This could be a substantial amount of money if you leave several months before your lease ends, or if the market is cold (there's lots of competitive units out there, unrented).
 Your landlord will probably first use your security deposit to cover the amount you owe.
 But if your deposit is not sufficient, your landlord may sue you, probably in a Colorado small claims court where the limit is $7,500.
 (If the amount at issue is equal to or less than $25,000, your landlord might sue you in the appropriate Colorado county court.)

 If you want to leave early, and you don't have legal justification to do so, there are better options than just moving out and hoping your landlord gets a new tenant quickly.
 There's a lot you can do to limit the amount of money you need to pay your landlord—and help ensure a good reference from the landlord when you're looking for your next place to live.

 You can help the situation a lot by providing as much notice as possible and writing a sincere letter to your landlord explaining why you need to leave early.
 Ideally you can offer your landlord a qualified replacement tenant, someone with good credit and excellent references, to sign a new lease with your landlord.

-Every Tenant's Legal Guide, by Janet Portman and Marcia Stewart (Nolo) provides extensive legal and practical advice that every tenant needs, from move in to move out, including how to get your landlord to cancel your lease, plus dozens of forms and sample letters.
+Every Tenant's Legal Guide (Nolo) provides extensive legal and practical advice that every tenant needs, from move-in to move-out, including how to get your landlord to cancel your lease, plus dozens of forms and sample letters.

 To learn more about landlord-tenant laws in your state, see the State Landlord-Tenant Laws section of the Nolo site.